Oak-Digital/medusa-product-feed/README.md

 - `country_code`: Two/three-letter country code used to pick a Region (e.g., `DK`, `US`, `de`).
 If provided and matched, it takes precedence over `currency`.
 - `currency`: Currency code used to pick a Region (e.g., `USD`, `EUR`).
+- `page` (JSON only): 1-based page number to paginate the feed by products.
+When set, only that page of products is processed.
+The number of returned items depends on variants per product.
+- `page_size` (JSON only): Number of products per page.
+Defaults to 50 if not provided.

+XML note: Although the XML route accepts `page` and `page_size` for development/testing, most aggregators (e.g., Google Merchant) expect a single, complete feed URL.
+If you paginate the XML, ensure your consumer supports fetching multiple pages or configure multiple feeds accordingly.

 If neither is provided, the first configured Region is used.